pingidentity/pingdirectory-go-client/configurationapi/docs/AddAzureKeyVaultCipherStreamProviderRequest.md

 ### NewAddAzureKeyVaultCipherStreamProviderRequest

-`func NewAddAzureKeyVaultCipherStreamProviderRequest(providerName string, schemas []EnumazureKeyVaultCipherStreamProviderSchemaUrn, keyVaultURI string, azureAuthenticationMethod string, secretName string, encryptionMetadataFile string, enabled bool, ) *AddAzureKeyVaultCipherStreamProviderRequest`
+`func NewAddAzureKeyVaultCipherStreamProviderRequest(providerName string, schemas []EnumazureKeyVaultCipherStreamProviderSchemaUrn, keyVaultURI string, azureAuthenticationMethod string, secretName string, enabled bool, ) *AddAzureKeyVaultCipherStreamProviderRequest`

 NewAddAzureKeyVaultCipherStreamProviderRequest instantiates a new AddAzureKeyVaultCipherStreamProviderRequest object This constructor will assign default values to properties that have it defined,